djavko/djavko.github.io/docs/_posts/2025-05-22-Accomplishments-at-KU.md

 title: Accomplishments at the University of Kansas
 ---

-Aggriculture teaches us that in the 7th year the land is to rest and lie [fallow](https://en.wikipedia.org/wiki/Shmita).
+> "You may plant your land for six years and gather its crops.
+But during the seventh year, you must leave it alone and withdraw from it.
+The needy among you will then be able to eat just as you do, and whatever is left over can be eaten by wild animals.
+This also applies to your vineyard and your olive grove."
+(Exodus 23:10–11).

 I have been at the University of Kansas since July 2018, and it is time for me to assess what I managed to accomplish since then.
 The upcoming period, the so-called terminal year, will be dominated by the lab wind-down operations and will not add much to the accomplishments below.
 But who knows!

 My accomplishments at KU can be organized in several, not mutually exclusive, categories: research and discoveries, student successes, culture.